UniCredit chairman says banking M&A needs European focus -La Stampa - NewsBreak

 With operations spanning 13 markets, UniCredit is Italy's only bank that regulators deem to be of global systemic relevance.

-Under new Chief Executive Andrea Orcel, UniCredit in October walked away from a deal with Italy’s government to take on bailed-out rival Monte dei Paschi.
+Under new Chief Executive Andrea Orcel, UniCredit in October walked away from a deal with Italy's government to take on bailed-out rival Monte dei Paschi (BMPS.MI).

 Orcel, a veteran dealmaker formerly at UBS and Merrill Lynch, has not ruled out M&A, saying UniCredit could consider deals that strengthen its franchise and returns for shareholders.